-- Figure 4.6 shows that under a no rule change scenario, the proponent would be able to maintain a Baa1 or better credit rating with a 60 percent gearing level for the existing RAB and the PEC project. - If all actionable and future ISP projects are added to that, CEPA's modelling indicates that the credit rating will also remain at least Baa1 or better under a 60% gearing assumption, as shown in figure 4.7. - If the rules proposed by the proponent are made, figure 4.8 confirms that the proponent will be able to maintain a Baa1 credit rating with a gearing level of 60%, but the improvement seems to be marginal compared to the 'no rule change' scenario.
+- Figure 4.6 shows that under a no rule change scenario, the proponent would be able to maintain a Baa1 credit rating with a 60 percent and 57% gearing level for the existing RAB and the PEC project. - If all actionable and future ISP projects are added to that, CEPA's modelling indicates that the credit rating will drop to Baa2 in 2033, but otherwise remain at Baa1, as shown in figure 4.7. - If the rules proposed by the proponent are made, figure 4.8 confirms that the proponent will be able to maintain a Baa1 credit rating with a gearing level of 60%.